Updated October 2025

 Additional Measures to Protect Kids from Dangers

-Beyond parental controls, it's important to have ongoing conversations with your child about online safety.
+No parental control system is 100% foolproof.
+It's important to have ongoing conversations with your child about online safety.
 Discuss the risks of sharing personal information, accepting friend requests from strangers, and clicking on suspicious links.

 These parental control features are excellent for keeping your kids and their activities in check on Roblox, but they work best when combined with open communication and active parental involvement in your child's digital life.